-Most cab companies are looking for drivers who have a high school diploma, driver's license and a commercial driver's license.
-Furthermore, companies are looking for drivers who are reliable and level-headed, and have good people skills.
-No one wants to hire – let alone be in a taxi with - a hotheaded driver.
-Loose cannons raise the risks for accidents, which drive up insurance costs.
+Most cab companies are looking for drivers who have a high school diploma, driver's license, and a commercial driver's license (source).
+They need drivers who are reliable, level-headed, and have good people skills.
+No one wants to hire (let alone be in a taxi with) a hotheaded driver who doesn't know how to control their own emotions, much less the steering wheel.

 Some cities have taxi cab commissions that set rates and requirements for drivers.
-These requirements may include an English proficiency test, 80 hours of classroom instruction, a driving test and an exam.
+These requirements may include an English proficiency test, eighty hours of classroom instruction, a driving test, and an exam.